Edgio: Company history

 Edgio was founded in 2001 in Tempe, Arizona as Limelight Networks, a provider of content delivery network services.
-The company's Limelight Orchestrate Platform delivers Live and On-Demand video and online content to any connected device anywhere in the world.
+The company's Limelight Orchestrate Platform delivered live and on-demand video, as well as online content to any connected device anywhere in the world.

-In July 2006, the company closed a $130 million equity financing round led by Goldman Sachs Capital Partners.
+In July 2006, the company closed a $130 million equity financing round led by Goldman Sachs Alternatives.
 Limelight Networks later raised $240 million in an initial public offering in June 2007, opening on Nasdaq with the symbol LLNW and selling 16 million shares at $15.
-In April 2008, company founder Michael Gordon was recognized as a "Streaming Media All-Star" by StreamingMedia Magazine, for his contributions to the industry.
+In April 2008, company founder Michael Gordon was recognized as a "Streaming Media All-Star" by StreamingMedia Magazine for his contributions to the industry.

-In January 2021, Limelight Networks and its board of directors announced that Bob Lyons has been named as the new president and CEO of Limelight Networks, Inc. and will join the company and the board of directors effective February 1, 2021.
-Mr. Lyons was formerly CEO of Alert Logic.
+In January 2021, Limelight Networks and its board of directors announced that Bob Lyons had been named as the new president and CEO of Limelight Networks, Inc. and was to join the company and the board of directors effective February 1, 2021.
+Lyons had formerly been the CEO of Alert Logic.

 In September 2021, Limelight Networks acquired Moov Corporation, which did business as Layer0.
-The acquisition of Layer0 added website orchestration and workflow products, now part of Edgio's Applications suite.
+The acquisition of Layer0 added website orchestration and workflow products, now part of Edgio's Applications Suite.

 On June 16, 2022, Limelight Networks completed the acquisition of Edgecast from Yahoo!
 Inc. and rebranded itself to Edgio.
-The acquisition of Edgecast expanded the reach of Edgio's global delivery network, and also added enterprise-class security solutions to the product portfolio.
-Additionally, Edgecast brought the Uplynk product - a video workflow and orchestration tool for the streaming of live and on-demand events.
-Following this acquisition, Edgio developed two distinct offerings - its Applications suite, consisting of website orchestration and cybersecurity solutions; and its Media suite, consisting of media delivery on its global edge network and video streaming solutions.
+The acquisition of Edgecast expanded the reach of Edgio's global delivery network and added enterprise-class security solutions to the product portfolio.
+Additionally, Edgecast brought the Uplynk product, a video workflow and orchestration tool for the streaming of live and on-demand events.
+Following this acquisition, Edgio developed two distinct products - its Applications suite, consisting of website orchestration and cybersecurity solutions; and its Media suite, consisting of media delivery on its global edge network and video streaming solutions.

-Edgio had received several industry accolades.
-In November 2022, an Industry Analyst firm, Quadrant Knowledge Solutions, conducted research into the commercial content delivery network services marketplace and named Edgio as a Leader in the 2022 SPARK Matrix Report.

-In March 2023, another leading Industry analyst firm, IDC, categorized Edgio as a Major Cloud Platform for Cloud-Native PaaS Solutions.

-In early June 2023, Frost & Sullivan assessed the holistic web protection platform industry and based on its findings, recognized Edgio with the 2023 Global Customer Value Leadership Award.

-In late June 2023, GigaOm, a technology focused analyst firm and media company, awarded Edgio the Leadership and Outperformer position in its latest GigaOm Radar for Edge Platforms v3 Report.
-Edgio was recognized as the leader in the graphic and several tables, and defined as a platform player with maturity within the market.

-In July 2023, Edgio was recognized as a Leader in the Frost Radar: Global Content Delivery Network, 2023, by research and consulting firm Frost & Sullivan.
+On April 25, 2023, Edgio, its Chief Executive Bob Lyons, former CFO Dan Boncel, and current CFO Stephen Cumming were sued in a class action lawsuit for violating federal securities law by overstating the growth of the company's new Edge products.
+Edgio was dismissed from the lawsuit on March 17, 2025 due to its bankruptcy and the remaining defendants settled the lawsuit on June 6th, 2026.

-On 9 September 2024, Edgio filed for Chapter 11 bankruptcy protection.
-The company plans to sell its assets to Lynrock Lake LP, a private equity firm, for around $110 million.
+On September 9, 2024, Edgio filed for Chapter 11 bankruptcy protection.
+The company sold its assets to Lynrock Lake LP, a private equity firm, for around $110 million.
 Akamai Technologies purchased Edgio's customer contracts and patents among assets.